orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 console.log(id.addresses)
 ```

-You'll see a list of addresses your node is publishing on.
+You will see a list of addresses your node is publishing on.
 Expect the browser to have only 2, and node.js to have more.
-Since we're dealing with both node.js and the browser, we'll focus on the addresses starting with `p2p-circut`.
+Since we're dealing with both node.js and the browser, we'll focus on the addresses starting with `p2p-circuit`.

 #### What just happened?

 Before this, you were working offline.
 Now you're not.
 You've been connected to the global IPFS network and are ready for peer to-peer connections.

 - Removing `preload: { enabled: false }` enables connection to the bottom two nodes from the above bootstrap list.
-- Removing `config: {  Bootstrap: [], Addresses: { Swarm: [] } }` will prevent thie storing of empty arrays in your config files for the `Bootstrap` and `Addresses.Swarm` config keys
+- Removing `config: {  Bootstrap: [], Addresses: { Swarm: [] } }` will prevent the storing of empty arrays in your config files for the `Bootstrap` and `Addresses.Swarm` config keys
 - `this.node.bootstrap.add(undefined, { default: true })` restores the default list of bootstrap peers, as seen above
 - `NPP.node.config.set("Addresses.Swarm", ...` restores the default swarm addresses.
 You should have run this in node.js only
-- `relay: { enabled: true, hop: { enabled: true, active: true } }` sets up a your node as a "circut relay", which means that others will be able to "hop" through your node to connect to your peers, and your node will hop over others to do the same.
+- `relay: { enabled: true, hop: { enabled: true, active: true } }` sets up a your node as a "circuit relay", which means that others will be able to "hop" through your node to connect to your peers, and your node will hop over others to do the same.

 Again, you won't have to do either of these restorations if you're starting with a fresh IPFS repo.
 These instructions are just included to deepen your understanding of what's going on in the stack.
 We realize we've been spending a lot of time in IPFS config and IPFS commands - it's understandable, since the IPFS features form the backbone of what we're doing with OrbitDB.